AkshatSh/DPD/docs/blog_5.md

 ![weak weight keyword](figures/weak_weight_keyword.png)

 With relatively high weights (`1.0` and `0.1`) we notice our weighted training to be quite noisy depending on the random seed, and we notice the other weights (`0.01`, `0.001`, and `0`) perform relatively the same.
 Since we want to investigate how we can best build this noisy set, we continue our experiments with using a weight of `0.01`, as this is not so large that it impacts performance of our model drastically, and not so small that training ignores the weak set.

+*However, these experiments took a long time to run, since a model is retrained at each data point, to allow quicker iteration on prototypes, we reduce the number of trials to 3 and data points to just dataset sizes of `[10, 50, 100]`.*

 ## Baseline Descriptions